This guide is for Afghan and Iraqi SIV recipients in the United States to reunite with relatives.

 If a spouse or child who is required to be interviewed cannot go to the interview, they must schedule visa interviews later.
 They may have to travel after the primary applicant.

-An applicant can add a spouse to their petition if they marry after USCIS confirms their I-360 petition but before traveling to the United States.
-If an applicant has already had an interview, they should immediately contact the Embassy.
+An applicant can add a spouse to their application if they marry before they are admitted to the United States with an SIV.
+If an applicant has already had an interview, they should immediately contact the Embassy that processed their application.

-An SIV recipient who gets married after traveling to the United States will need to file an I-130 after getting married.
+An SIV recipient who gets married after being admitted to the United States on an SIV will need to file an I-130 after getting married.
 An SIV recipient who becomes a U.S. citizen can also file an I-130 for other relatives.
 IRAP’s guide on the I-130 process is here.

-A child who is born after an SIV recipient travels to the United States may apply as a derivative if the SIV recipient and the child’s parent were married before the SIV recipient traveled to the United States.
-If the parents were not married, or the marriage occurred after the SIV recipient traveled to the United States, then the SIV recipient must file an I-130 petition for the child.
+A child who is born after an SIV recipient is admitted to the United States on an SIV may apply as a derivative if the SIV recipient and the child’s parent were married before the SIV recipient was admitted to the United States on an SIV.
+If the parents were not married, or the marriage occurred after the SIV recipient was admitted to the United States, then the SIV recipient must file an I-130 petition for the child.

 Since April 2021, recipients of Afghan and Iraqi SIV recipients can also apply for some relatives through the Priority 3 program.
 Click here to read IRAP's guide on P-3.